 Pursuant to the federal Individuals with Disabilities Education Act (IDEA), the School District is required to provide students with disabilities with a free appropriate public education (FAPE).
 The Board of Education must provide related services as part of the continuum of special services and programs available to students with disabilities to enable such students to benefit from instruction.
-Related services include: audiology, counseling including rehabilitation counseling services, occupational therapy, physical therapy, speech pathology, certain medical services, psychological services, interpreting services, orientation and mobility services, parent counseling and training and other appropriate developmental, corrective or other support services and appropriate access to recreation.
+Related services include: audiology, counseling including rehabilitation counseling services, occupational therapy, physical therapy, speech pathology, certain medical services, psychological services, school health services, school nurse services, school social work, assistive technology services, interpreting services, orientation and mobility services, parent counseling and training and other appropriate developmental, corrective or other support services and appropriate access to recreation.